 You can grow money plants in water too.
 Check our article “how to grow money plant indoor?”

-Facts of Growing Tulsi plant
+What Are The Important Facts of Growing Tulsi plant?

 The plant Tulsi is treated favorably in the human lifespan along this plant is in their houses for most Bangladeshis.

-From April to June are observed as the best time for Tulsi plants to grow.
+From April to June is observed as the best time for Tulsi plants to grow.
 When you put the Tulsi plant in your house, it is invariably essential to conduct the tips of Vastu in mind.

 The eastern side is the better place to maintain the Tulsi plant.
 If you cannot put it in the East, you may choose to place it in the North-East or even the North window side.